How do I import records? What format does the data need to be in?

 Note: When using the Import Wizard, you cannot upload more than 500 contacts for an individual organization record.
 If there are more than 500 contacts for an organization, you will receive a message indicating that there are "Too many contacts assigned to the same organization in the file."

 Review the sample output to verify that the columns of your .csv file are mapped properly to the database fields.
 If not, click the Back button and return to Step 3 above or click Cancel.
 If the data is mapped properly, click Next.

 When you have no errors in the .csv file (or you selected to ignore them and upload only the good records), selecting Next will begin the import process.

 When the upload is complete, you will see a message indicating that the data has been uploaded successfully along with a summary of the records created (Insert) and updated.

 If you should receive the error message "The .csv file is too large or does not exist" when attempting to upload contacts, this is most likely a result of Internet Explorer settings.
-Please review Answer ID 31: Oracle Service Cloud Infrastructure Requirements and select the link that corresponds to the version of Oracle Service Cloud you're using and follow the instructions for browser settings.
-You will need to restart Internet Explorer and login to the Oracle Service Cloud application after making any changes to these settings.
+Please review Answer ID 31: Oracle B2C Service Infrastructure Requirements and select the link that corresponds to the version of Oracle B2C Service you're using and follow the instructions for browser settings.
+You will need to restart Internet Explorer and login to the Oracle B2C Service application after making any changes to these settings.
 Some users have reported that adding the site to the list of "trusted sites" in Internet Explorer remedies the issue.

 For information on 'duplicate criteria' message, refer to Answer 4162: Duplicate Criteria in Data Import Wizard.